FLUX-SE/all_docs/en_US/spat_revolution_doc/Files_&_folders.md

 A subfolder named *Preferences* containing:

-*  hrtf.json file which includes your hrtf files location
+*  hrtf.json file which includes your HRTF files location
 *  users.json contains your saved software preferences
 *  Preferences.xml saves some paths
 *  UI.xml saves your user interface preferences
 *  Property Memory subfolder contains the memory slots saved by parameters

-A subfolder named *Shell* containining:
+A subfolder named *Shell* containing:

 *  history.txt an history of the terminal commands

 The FLUX SE - IRCAM Folder contains preferences and presets of the three Spat Revolution plug-ins.

-The Ircam Folder contains a subfolfer called *sofa* which contains the sofa.catalog.xml file.
+The Ircam Folder contains a subfolder called *sofa* which contains the sofa.catalog.xml file.
 The HRTF catalog.

 > *When backing up a system, make sure to copy all these folders to secure the  complete software configuration.*